Category Archives: Cognitive Distortions

 Aaron Beck, the pioneer of cognitive-behavioral therapy, maintained that social anxiety provokes feelings of helplessness, hopelessness, and unworthiness.
 The concept of undesirability revealed itself in our SAD recovery workshops.
 Until we commit to recovery, we continue to be manipulated by these destructive self-beliefs.

-We struggle to build healthy relationships due to difficulties with intimacy, trusting partners, and establishing personal boundaries.
+We struggle to build healthy relationships due to difficulties with intimacy, trust, and establishing personal boundaries.
 We convince ourselves we are incompetent and socially inadequate.

 We compare ourselves unfavorably to others.
 Our expectations of criticism, ridicule, and rejection cause us to avoid personal affinity and collegiality.